3 - Finding & Qualifying Buyers

 say intermediate, because it is not the final contract.

-But it spells out the major elements of the sale
+But it spells out the major elements of the

-just one buyer.
+negotiations with just one buyer.

 Elements Of The Letter Of Intent